Disney's Aladdin in Nasira's Revenge: Plot

 Disney's Aladdin in Nasira's Revenge is set after the events of The Return of Jafar, during the television series and before Aladdin and the King of Thieves.
 As the game begins, Agrabah is in peril again, this time threatened by the evil sorceress Nasira (Jodi Benson).

 The evil witch Nasira begins her plot by taking over the palace with a spell and kidnapping Jasmine (Linda Larkin) and the Sultan (Val Bettin).
 She then commands the guard's captain Razoul (Jim Cummings) to bring Aladdin (Scott Weinger) to her dead or alive.
 She also imprisons the Genie (Dan Castellaneta) in the Cave of Wonders, and removes his magical powers.
 Nasira believes that if she collects a set of ancient relics that are spread all over Agrabah she might be able to revive her brother Jafar (Jonathan Freeman) and take over the world, and so she uses her captives to force Aladdin into doing this job for her.
 The game ends with Nasira resurrecting Jafar in her volcanic lair, but Aladdin manages to smash the artifacts and destroy him once again while Nasira herself flees and apparently survives.

 Reception

 The PlayStation version received "mixed" reviews according to the review aggregation website Metacritic.
 David Chen of NextGen, however, called it "A nicely made game – on the easy side, but perfect for kids."
+Human Tornado of GamePro called it "a fun experience that's more suited to younger gamers."